EnterpriseDB/tpa/docs/volumes.md

 TPAexec will use `cryptsetup` to first `luksFormat` and then `luksOpen` it to map it under `/dev/mapper/mappedname` before handling filesystem creation as with any other device.

+(To avoid any possibility of data loss, TPAexec will refuse to set up LUKS encryption on a device that contains a valid filesystem already.)

 If you create a LUKS-encrypted `volume_for: postgres_data`, TPAexec will configure Postgres to not start automatically at boot.
 You can use